LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/unity-project.md

 ---
 # Unity Project

 You can open the Unity project included in the repository by choosing to open a project from disk, and selecting the `UnityProject` folder.
-When Unity has loaded the project, look into the ToiletLeech folder for the assets that make up the asset bundle.
+When Unity has loaded the project, look into the ExampleEnemy folder for the assets that make up the asset bundle.

 ## Setting Up Our Unity Project